Turo-Rudi/Pokedex/readme.md

 ## Pokedex App

-A JavaScript app built with HTML, CSS, and JavaScript, which uses an external API.
+An app built with HTML, CSS, and JavaScript, that uses an external API.
+Users are able to search for their pokemons by name and see details on a modal upon clicking on the pokemons name.

 ## User Goals